 [Regulation 194 inserted in Gazette 19 Mar 2003 p.
 833.]

-195. Reversionary pension
+195. Reversionary pension, effect of selecting

 On and after the death of a Retirement Income Member who selected a reversionary pension (the primary Member) —

 (a) the pension that would have been payable to the primary Member had he or she not died is to be paid to the reversionary pensioner; and